 • Chick-fil-A covers up to $25,000 if you win their Chick-fil-A Remarkable Futures scholarship.

 • Papa Johns offers 100% tuition coverage at Purdue University Global and University of Maryland Global for team members who work at locations owned by Papa Johns.
-You need to have worked at least 60 days and 10+ hours a week through the Dough for Degrees program.
+You need to have worked at least 60 days and 10+ hours a week through the Dough & Degrees program.

 • Chili’s has a free, online education program — Best You Edu — for employees who want to get a GED, certificate, associate’s degree, citizenship preparation, or tutoring.